 Deputy Secretary Angela James

-Secretary Pfaff named Angela James deputy secretary in June 2020.
+Secretary-designee Romanski named Angela James deputy secretary in June 2020.
 She had previously served as DATCP assistant deputy secretary since January 2019.
 Before joining the department, James was an attorney in private practice.
 Her experience includes work with water quality matters including National Pollutant Discharge Elimination System (NPDES) permitting, Total Maximum Daily Load (TMDL) engagement, and nutrient trading.

 Prior to entering solo legal practice, James was an attorney with a large Midwestern-based law firm, served with the Wisconsin paper industry, and was responsible for environmental compliance as the in-house counsel at an integrated gas and electric utility.
 Through these positions, James also gained significant hands-on experience in air, water, waste, and OSHA regulations.

 She has also served as a commissioner and secretary of the Madison Metropolitan Sewerage District.
 James has bachelor's, master's, and law degrees from the University of Wisconsin-Madison.